pwlee90/ece143_project/README.md

 ## NLP Lyric Feature Engineering

 We extracted additonal sentiment-based features from the lyrics of the songs.
-Our process for doingn so can be seen in NLP.py, which outputs a new csv file `cleaned_data_with_emotions.csv` which can be found in the above directory structure.
+Our process for doing so can be seen in NLP.py, which outputs a new csv file `cleaned_data_with_emotions.csv` which can be found in the above directory structure.

 ## Exploratory Data Analysis (EDA)

-Our (EDA.py)[EDA.py] serves as a reusable module for common EDA functions, including computing correlation scores, plotting correlations, and clustering by genres and timeframes.
+Our [EDA.py](EDA.py) serves as a reusable module for common EDA functions, including computing correlation scores, plotting correlations, and clustering by genres and timeframes.

 While most of our work was done in the IPython command-line interpreter, the main of EDA.py serves as an example of a potential usage of some of the module's functions.